 - Teamwork.
-At Mayo Clinic, care for women with ovarian cancer involves a team of experts.
-Doctors trained in obstetrics and gynecology with additional training in surgery and cancer treatment (gynecologic oncologists), work as a team with other medical experts such as medical oncologists, surgeons, pathologists, radiation oncologists and other professionals, as needed.
+At Mayo Clinic, doctors trained in obstetrics and gynecology with additional training in surgery and cancer treatment (gynecologic oncologists) work with other medical experts such as medical oncologists, surgeons, pathologists and radiation oncologists, as needed.

 - The latest treatments.
-Mayo Clinic gives women with ovarian cancer access to the latest in cancer treatment.
-For example, Mayo Clinic surgeons use fertility-sparing surgery, minimally invasive surgery and robotic surgery in select cases, when appropriate.
+Mayo Clinic gives women with ovarian cancer access to the most advanced cancer treatment available.
+Mayo Clinic surgeons use fertility-sparing surgery, minimally invasive surgery and robotic surgery, when appropriate.

 - Comprehensive cancer center.
-Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute Comprehensive Cancer Center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.
+The Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.

 Mayo Clinic: Answers you can trust

 At Mayo Clinic, we assemble a team of specialists who take the time to listen and thoroughly understand your health issues and concerns.
 We tailor the care you receive to your personal health care needs.
 You can trust our specialists to collaborate and offer you the best possible outcomes, safety and service.

 Mayo Clinic is a not-for-profit medical institution that reinvests all earnings into improving medical practice, research and education.
 We're constantly involved in innovation and medical research, finding solutions to improve your care and quality of life.
 Your doctor or someone on your medical team is likely involved in research related to your condition.